 Prozac is not a substitute for proper Obedience Training.
 It's use should NEVER be considered in an attempt to modify the behavior of ANY dog.

 Any trainer who recommends Prozac is not worth anything, and is frankly an idiot.

 Any Vet who recommends Prozac doesn't understand dog behavior.

 DO THE RIGHT THING.
 TRAIN YOUR DOG PROPERLY.

 Born out of the 1930's in California, the positive, food, and clicker based reward system, now used by pet store trainers and their spin-off's, was originally designed to encourage "special needs children and the mentally impaired."
 The goal was to raise self-esteem while ignoring learning disabilities.
+It is also the only method that works with training Zoo animals.
 After seeping into the canine world, and quickly gaining cult status through the myriad of amateur trainers and entertainment based TV shows, the new goal was to raise the "dog's" self-esteem and exclude all else.
 "Don't tell the dog he's doing wrong, just wait for him to do it sort of right, then reward him."
 When looked at from the dog's point of view, "The top dog in a pack does not wait for a pack member to do the right thing then reward him with food.
 The top dog in the a pack immediately addresses any inappropriate behavior."
 When put into perspective this does more for the self-esteem and emotional needs of the human rather than for the benefit of the dog.
 According to the self proclaimed dog training extremists, any form of correction is judged to be a form of abuse or punishment.
 Even the simple act of physically guiding the dog's rear end into a sitting position or tugging back on the leash when the dog pulls is considered abusive.
 They would rather ruin a good dog than do a correction.